Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/enterpret-cohort.md

 2. Click **Sync**.
 3. Select **Enterpret**, then click **Next**.
 4. From the *Select an API target to sync to list*, select your Enterpret destination.
-5. Define the sync cadence.
+5. Set the sync cadence.
 6. Click **Sync** to start syncing.